 On 10 May 2024, external auditors Grant Thornton provided an unqualified (i.e. favourable) opinion on the Statement of Accounts 2022/23, and have not identified any significant weaknesses in our: governance arrangements, financial sustainability, or our economy, efficiency and effectiveness.
-The external audit of 2023/24's Statement of Accounts is expected to take place in Summer 2024.
+The external audit of 2023/24's Statement of Accounts commenced in Summer/Autumn 2024.